PDAL/PDAL/doc/development/conventions.rst

   #include "support.hpp"

-* #include lines should be grouped and arranged in this order: C++/std headers, 3rd-party headers (e.g. gdal or boost), pdal headers, local headers.
+* #include lines should be grouped and arranged in this order: C++/std headers, 3rd-party headers (e.g. gdal), pdal headers, local headers.
 The pdal headers may be further grouped by subdirectory, e.g. drivers/liblas, filters, etc.